Hanumanth77/angular2-smart-logger/README.md

 # angular2-smart-logger

-The implementation of logger for Angular2.
+The implementation of logger for Angular2 (RC6 compatible).

 ## Installation